InSite Elevation Pro System Requirements

 The downside of manually moving data locally is that often the original intent of a local server is to allow file sharing across a team with scheduled backups on the server.

 A better solution, especially with today’s remote work environments is to use cloud sharing.
-Products like Dropbox, ShareFile, Google Drive, etc. provide synched documents across multiple computer’s high speed SSD hard drives.
+Products like Dropbox, ShareFile, etc. provide synched documents across multiple computer’s high speed SSD hard drives.
 A change on the local file replicates the file to the cloud and updates the other machines with the latest changes.
 These tools are very cost effective and provide access to the files offline and robust cloud-based backups across duplicate servers.
 You must configure the data to be synchronized locally.

 Finally, another benefit of cloud storage is the availability of data on phones/tablets, etc. Sharing PDFs, KMZ files and other documents to remote devices is part of the popularity of these cloud platforms.